Get a Female's Perspective of Air Force Basic Training

 Always remember that things will start looking up.
 It was hell at first, much harder than I expected, but after the initial shock passed and everything started setting into your brain, things improve.
 And I was really emotional.
 I didn't show it — never show any sign of weakness in front of your TIs — but it really got to me.
 Like the first time a TI ripped me, and the first time someone got dropped, I felt like crying.
 But then I got over it.
 Some say it gets better but not easier, while others say the opposite.

 And some say it doesn't get better or easier.
 I say it does.

 As you learn more and more and how things are done, it gets easier to do.
 Of course, they pile more things on top, but you learn to deal with it.
 I liked the marching, the discipline and the order.
 As you start becoming accustomed the military way of life in basic training, it does get better.
 It's all about attitude.
 If you keep a negative outlook, you are going to get depressed and easily discouraged.
 But if you're positive and look back on what you've survived through and what you've achieved and looked forward to your goals and graduation, you'll stay focused and be able to cope with the hardships of basic training.

 Basic Training is really is a lot of hurry up and wait.
 We'd be rushed somewhere then have to wait forever until we actually got inside or were able to do whatever we needed to do.
 Weekends usually weren't crammed with activities, at least during the later weeks.
 Usually just study time, details, working on personal areas.
 Not too bad.

-Remember that it's all a big mind game.
+Remember — it's all a big mind game.
 I never took that literally when I heard it.
 I was always like, whatever.
 I never realized what it meant until I endured the mind games myself.
 They really do mess with you.
-But I would tell myself that sometimes, that it's just a mind game, just to comfort myself and my flight mates.
+But I would tell myself that sometimes, it's just a mind game, just to comfort myself and my flight mates.
 I went from hating it to missing it.
 It's an intensely interesting and wonderful transition that occurs.